Chapter 5. COM Servers

 The GetObjectDescription Method

-The GetObjectDescription
+The GetObjectDescription static method

 retrieves the text description for your class object.
 As shown

-previously, the default implementation returns NULL
+previously, the default implementation returns NULL.
+You

-can override this method with the DECLARE_OBJECT_DESCRIPTION
+can override this method with the DECLARE_OBJECT_DESCRIPTION macro.
+For example:

 1class CMyClass : public CComCoClass< ... >, ... {